Last updated: May 2026

 12. Explore the pristine royal reception rooms Christianborg Palace

-Tip: It’s completely free to go up to the top of the tower at Christianborg Palace, so if you’re on a tight budget, this is a great spot to see the city from above.
+Tip: It's completely free to go up to the top of the tower at Christiansborg Palace, so if you're on a tight budget, this is a great spot to see the city from above.

-For more information, see: Christianborg Palace
+For more information, see: Christiansborg Palace

 13. Eat traditional smørrebrød at Aamanns Deli